oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 In this lab, you will:

 * Create a new Spring Boot project in your IDE
-* Plan your accounts database and create Liquibase files to automate creation of the database objects
+* Prepare objects in the Oracle Database using SQLcl
 * Use Spring Data JPA to allow your microservice to use the data in the Oracle database
 * Create REST services to allow clients to perform create, read, update, and delete operations on accounts
 * Deploy your microservice into the backend